Massachusetts Butterfly Club - Home

 ***** Report your sightings to our Records Compiler *****

-If you do not report your sightings on MassLep or Facebook and would like to report your sightings to our records compiler directly, you can download the spreadsheet below and email to Mark Fairbrother at mark@massbutterflies.org.
+If you do not report your sightings on MassLep or Facebook and would like to report your sightings to our records compiler directly, you can download the spreadsheet below and send to our Records Compiler.

 Sightings Report spreadsheet